ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 ### Block execution of scripts in `var` directory

-Make sure the web server blocks the execution of PHP files and other scripts in the `var` directory.
+Make sure that the web server blocks the execution of PHP files and other scripts in the `var` directory.
 See the line below `# Disable .php(3) and other executable extensions in the var directory` in the example virtual host files for Apache and Nginx, provided in the [installation documentation](install_ibexa_dxp.md#set-up-virtual-host).

 ### Security headers